 As part of your application, you must upload the following:

-NOTE for United States and Canada students: If you are providing SAT or ACT test scores, and those scores are not listed on your high school transcript, you will need to upload a copy of your test score report(s) separately.
+NOTE for United States students: If you are providing SAT or ACT test scores, and those scores are not listed on your high school transcript, you will need to upload a copy of your test score report(s) separately.
 If you are uploading a college transcript, those scores are not required.

-If any professional test scores are available, including but not limited to results from the SOA CAS, ASSA and IFoA, include those as well.
+If any professional test scores are available, including but not limited to results from the SOA, CAS, ASSA and IFoA, include those as well.

 Your application is not complete unless all required materials are submitted electronically.